h0tk3y/k-new-mpp-samples/README.md

 # Kotlin New Multiplatform Projects

+> ## This page is obsolete.
+Please refer to [the official documentation](http://kotlinlang.org/docs/reference/building-mpp-with-gradle.html).

 This repository contains general information and samples for the new model of Kotlin Multiplatform projects.

 ## Goals